-Your Directors present the 30th Annual Report on the operations of yourCompany together with Annual Audited Accounts for the year ended 31st March2015.
+Your Directors are pleased to present the 34th Annual Report on theoperations of your Company together along with Annual Audited Accounts for the financialyear ended 31st March 2019.

 (Rs. in Lacs)

 |Particulars ||Year ended March 312019 ||Year ended March 312018 |